There's something up, & it's looking GOOD!

 Can you see Jupiter’s two dark, horizontal stripes?
 (The North and South equatorial Belts).
 Over the course of their orbits, the two planets would appeared in conjunction with each other as seen from earth around 1 Jul 15.
 Like this.
 Tada!

+Didn't get to see this, but others did.
+And shared this!
+Thanks When Venus and Jupiter will be at their closest.
 Two celestial bodies are said to be in conjunction when they have the same right ascension or “longitude”and line up one atop the other.
-Source: Stellarium via Universetoday.com website.
+Source: Stellarium via Universetoday.com website. |

 And the perfect view if a spaceship just stood some thousand miles away from the 2 celestial bodies?
 Maybe something like this?